DhananjayV242/reader_automation/README.md

 is designed to pause before testbench grading and prompts the user to add code to the testbench manually before continuing the grading.

+## Things to note:

+* Our golden testbenches and design names need to match exactly as given in the lab manual
+* Preferable to ask students to include the text in vcdCmd.txt in their testbench to avoid modifying student code.

 ## Script flow